aetperf/aetperf.github.io/_posts/2025-10-13-Performance-Analysis-of-Parallel-Data-Replication-Between-Two-PostgreSQL-18-Instances-on-OVH.md

 3. **Reduced Lock Contention**: System CPU decreased from 83.9% to 70.5% (13.4 percentage point reduction) despite more processes competing for locks
 4. **Increased Throughput**: Network +5.3%, disk +44.8%, achieving 1.37x speedup with less CPU

-**The Governor Effect:**

-At degree 64 (no network limitation): All 64 streams simultaneously bombard the target, creating lock queue buildup.
-System CPU reaches 83.9% as processes spin on locks, with only 16.2% of CPU time performing productive work (User CPU).

-At degree 128 (network-limited): Network throughput saturates, peaking at 2,904 MB/s (116.2% of capacity).
-This saturation acts as a pacing mechanism—data delivery is rate-limited by network capacity, preventing all 128 processes from simultaneously contending for locks.
-Processes spend more time waiting for network I/O rather than spinning on locks.
-System CPU drops to 70.5%, while User CPU improves to 29.5% of total (nearly double the efficiency).

-The network bottleneck, typically considered negative, paradoxically improves efficiency by preventing the lock thrashing observed at degree 64.
+**Open Question: Why Does Efficiency Improve at Degree 128?**

+The improvement from degree 64 to 128 is puzzling for several reasons:

+1. **Why does network bandwidth increase by 5.3%** (1,033 MB/s → 1,088 MB/s) when adding more parallelism to an already saturated network?
+At degree 128, network peaks at 2,904 MB/s (116.2% of capacity), yet mean throughput still increases.

+2. **Why does system CPU overhead decrease** from 83.9% to 70.5% despite doubling parallelism?
+More processes should create more lock contention, not less.

+3. **Why does user CPU efficiency nearly double** (16.2% → 29.5% of total) when adding 64 more processes competing for the same resources?

+One hypothesis is that network saturation at degree 128 acts as a pacing mechanism, rate-limiting data delivery and preventing all 128 processes from simultaneously contending for locks.
+However, this doesn't fully explain why network throughput itself increases, nor why the efficiency gains are so substantial.
+The interaction between network saturation, lock contention, and process scheduling appears more complex than initially understood.

-**Note:** This doesn't mean network bottlenecks are desirable.
-Network saturation occurs **only at degree 128** and doesn't explain poor scaling from degree 1-64.
+**Note:** Network saturation occurs **only at degree 128** and doesn't explain poor scaling from degree 1-64.
 The primary bottleneck causing poor scaling efficiency (13.1x instead of 128x) remains target CPU lock contention across the entire tested range.
+The degree 128 improvements, while beneficial, represent an unexplained anomaly rather than the dominant scaling pattern.

 ## 5. Disk I/O and Network Analysis